dudash/s2i-swift/README.md

 **Package Manager Builds**

-You can leverage the following to customize your build process when running `s2i build -e "..."` Local package dependencies should be placed in a subfolder called "LocalPackages" (see the test app as an example).
+You can build swift apps for linux that leverage Swift Package Manager.
+The build process assumes you will have a Package.swift at the top level describing your app and it's dependencies.
+Your app's Swift code should be located in a "Sources" directory.
+Local package dependencies should be placed in a directory called "LocalPackages" (see the test app as an example).

 **Straight Source Builds**